sightmachine/sightmachine-sdk/README.md

 The SDK provides a simple interface for downloading data from models such as Cycles, Downtimes, Machine, MachineType etc.
 - To retrieve data:
   -  Generate a query to limit the data returned.
-The Sight Machine SDK supports a PyMongo-like query syntax.
-See the PyMongo Tutorial for examples.
-One notable difference is that the Sight Machine API does not support logical OR.
+The Sight Machine SDK supports a MongoEngine-like query syntax.
+See the MongoEngine Tutorial for examples.
+One notable limitation is that the Sight Machine API does not support logical OR when combining query parameters.
   ```
   params = {'_limit':1, '_only':'["source_type", "source_type_clean", "stats"]'}
   cli.get_data('machine_type', 'get_machine_types', **params)